-However, regardless of the fuzz being made, apart from the euphorics their is little attention to determine in a more scientific way what the actual value of the game is in the learning process, and what elements or aspects of the game contribute to the learning experience.
+However, regardless of the fuss being made, apart from the euphorics their is little attention to determine in a more scientific way what the actual value of the game is in the learning process, and what elements or aspects of the game contribute to the learning experience.
 To provide such a foundation, we propose to adopt a modified version of the classic game model introduced in Juul (2005).
 According to Juul (2005), the defining characteristics of a game can be expressed by making explicit the rules of the game, the outcome of the actions of the player, the value attached to these outcomes and the effort required of the player to obtain these values.
-In addition, the model proposed in Juul (2005) adresses why a player develops an attachment with the game and what might be the possible consequences of playing the game in relation to the real world, for example making friends in an online role playing game or become famous in a game contest.

-As an illustration of how to use the model to evaluate a game consider, for example, that with respect to the effort required of the player, games may be very different in what skills the player needs to have to obtain the desired outcomes, dependent on the type of game, that is whether it is a role playing game, a strategy game, or a first person shooter primarily focussed on the perceptual-motoric skills of the player.
+In addition, the model proposed in Juul (2005) addresses why a player develops an attachment with the game and what might be the possible consequences of playing the game in relation to the real world, for example making friends in an online role playing game or become famous in a game contest.
+As an illustration of how to use the model to evaluate a game, consider for example that with respect to the effort required of the player, games may be very different in what skills the player needs to have to obtain the desired outcomes, dependent on the type of game, that is whether it is a role playing game, a strategy game, or a first person shooter primarily focussed on the perceptual-motoric skills of the player.
+To what extent the story underlying a game is important

 To what extent the story underlying a game is important is not only dependent on the type of game, but also on the technology used to realize the game.
-To quote Juul (2005): game fiction is ambiguous, optional and imagined by the player in uncontrollable and unpredictable ways, but the emphasis on fictional worlds may be the strongest innovation of the video game.
-Clearly, video games have proved to be appealing, not only by a younger audience, but also for more mature player, since they realize the immersive aspects of game playing in the most dramatic way.
-However, whether we want our trainees in service management to be virtual heroes of the immersive kind is yet to be seen.
+Whether we want our trainees in service management to be virtual heroes of the immersive kind is yet to be seen.

-CRITERIA OF EFFECTIVE SERVICE MANAGEMENT GAMES
+EFFECTIVE MANAGEMENT GAMES

-As a first attempt to formulate criteria for effective service management games, we give a characterization in terms of the reference game model, introduced in section 3, as outlined below:
+As a first attempt to formulate criteria for effective service management games, we give a characterization in terms of the reference game model, introduced in the previous section, as outlined below: